nelsonjchen/gargantuan-takeout-rocket/README.md

       - They seem to have resources to spare.
 Known to work.
 Can max out 500Mbps connections at least.
     - `*releases.ubuntu.com*`
       - Known to really work.
 But they aren't as fast and are only in the UK.
 Only included here as a historical interest for an early version of this proxy.
   - The URL must be a valid Google Takeout download URL.
+Regions may have different data policies.
+Please create an issue if your region is unsupported.

 ## Design and Implementation